labzero/bootleg/README.md

 end
 ```

-See `Bootleg.Task` for more details.
+See also: [Bootleg.Task](https://hexdocs.pm/bootleg/Bootleg.Task.html#content) for additional examples.

 ## Help

-If something goes wrong, retry with the `--verbose` option.
 For detailed information about the Bootleg commands and their options, try `mix bootleg help <command>`.

+We're usually around on Slack where you can find us on [elixir-lang's #bootleg channel](http://elixir-lang.slack.com/messages/bootleg/) if you have any questions.

 -----

 ## Acknowledgments

 Bootleg makes heavy use of the [bitcrowd/SSHKit.ex](https://github.com/bitcrowd/sshkit.ex)
 library under the hood.
-We would like to acknowledge the effort from the bitcrowd team that went into
-creating SSHKit.ex as well as for them prioritizing our requests and providing a chance to collaborate
+We are very appreciative of the efforts of the bitcrowd team for both creating SSHKit.ex and being so attentive to our requests.
+We're also grateful for the opportunity to collaborate
-on ideas for both the SSHKit.ex and Bootleg projects.
+on ideas for both projects!

 ## Contributing

-We welcome everyone to contribute to Bootleg and help us tackle existing issues!

-Use the [issue tracker][issues] for bug reports or feature requests.
-Open a [pull request][pulls] when you are ready to contribute.
+We welcome all contributions to Bootleg, whether they're improving the documentation, implementing features, reporting issues or suggesting new features.

-If you are planning to contribute documentation, please check
+If you'd like to contribute documentation, please check
 [the best practices for writing documentation][writing-docs].